 In the first article of our three-part series, we shared how working remotely has positively impacted the life of those who took part in our study.
 If you want to read the first blog about the positives, read it here.
 Today, we will touch on the negatives of it and how it has affected our productivity and mental health.

 Have you struggled to adjust to this new normal?
 Do you miss your routine of going to work?
 Have you felt lonely during this period?
-By reading this article you will see you are not the only one feeling this way.
+From this article you will see you are not the only one feeling this way.
 There is hopefully some comfort reading that people across the world have experienced common frustrations and challenges.
 Be open about it and remain positive because the good news is that sooner rather than later the pandemic will pass too.

 The switch to home working meant the social element of working was lost.
 The majority of people surveyed missed the carefree interactions with colleagues, or those Eureka moments in meetings together.